1914 Calendar

 • – New Year’s Day in Chinese calendar.
 Start of the year of the Wood Tiger in Chinese astrology.

-• – World War I: Start of the Battle of Grand Couronné, a German assault against French positions on high ground near the city of Nancy.
+• – World War I: Start of the Battle of Lorraine, an unsuccessful French offensive designed to recover the lost province of Moselle from Germany.

-• – World War I: The “Christmas truce” begins.
+• – World War I: The Race to the Sea begins.

 Who Were Born On ?